Murals of Lehigh Valley, PA

 You can see Dripped on the Road’s “Steelworker,” representing the SouthSide’s past and future, as you walk to Lit Coffee Roastery & Bakeshop.

-You can find bunches of murals as you stroll around Downtown Easton along Fourth Street, Northampton Street, Pine Street, Bank Street, and South Third Street.
+You can find bunches of murals as you stroll around Downtown Easton along Fourth Street, Northampton Street, Pine Street, Bank Street, Church Street, and South Third Street.
 The Easton Murals project has been adding new works of art in recent years, and you can help get involved.
+Easton Murals is a collaboration between the nonprofit Greater Easton Development Partnership and Brick + Mortar Gallery.

 - 9 minute read